Conference agenda.

 TED-Style Presentations

 A series of short, engaging talks highlighting innovative ideas, emerging trends, new research and practical insights from across the outdoor recreation sector.
-These TED Talk style presentations will help prepare us for the future.
+These TED Talk-style presentations will help prepare us for the future.
 Choose from four themed sessions.

-Section 57 best practices (Noelle Kekulla): Improve your Section 57 application process with advice on best practices from a Recreation Officer.
+Section 57 Best Practices (Noelle Kekulla): Improve your Section 57 application process with advice on best practices from a Recreation Officer.

-Build it and who will come?
+Build It and Who Will Come?
 (Peter Holton): The Nelson Nordic Ski Club’s Goldlilocks Trail Expansion might have been the best option, but it was not the simplest solution.
 Lessons learned from this important trail addition apply to any recreation project.

-These presentations show that collaboration and cooperation can deliver better experiences for everyone.
+Stronger Together: These presentations show that collaboration and cooperation can deliver better experiences for everyone.

-Slow and say hello (Sharon Pickthorne): Learn about the four-word slogan that is the emerging best practice for safe and friendly interactions with horses on multi-use trails.
+Slow and Say Hello (Sharon Pickthorne): Learn about the four word slogan that is the emerging best practice for safe and friendly interactions with horses on multi-use trails.

-The trail forward: Invasive species management (Gail Wallin): Recreation users are an important player in preventing the spread of invasive species and this presentation will show how any organization can get involved.
+The Trail Forward: Invasive species management (Gail Wallin): Recreation users are an important player in preventing the spread of invasive species and this presentation will show how any organization can get involved.

-On the same trails (Brad Harrison): The members of the Backcountry Lodges of BC Association and the public not only coexist, they want the same things.
+On The Same Trails (Brad Harrison): The members of the Backcountry Lodges of BC Association and the public not only coexist, they want the same things.
 This presentation will show how they have worked together towards mutual benefits.

-The outdoors may be busier than ever, but these presentations show there are powerful ways of minimizing impacts.
+Managing users: The outdoors may be busier than ever, but these presentations show there are powerful ways of minimizing impacts.

-Crux of conservation (Cole Hooper): With rock climbing rapidly growing at Skaha Bluffs Provincial Park, how can the climbing community help sustain both climbing access and the ecological values?
+Crux of Conservation (Cole Hooper): With rock climbing rapidly growing at Skaha Bluffs Provincial Park, how can the climbing community help sustain both climbing access and the ecological values?
 Lessons learned from this new research are applicable to all forms of recreation and park management.

 Exporting Fernie’s AWILD Program (Corien Sieders): The AmbassadorWILD program (AWILD) has improved outdoor recreation experiences, protected local ecosystems and fostered sustainable tourism.
 After five years, Tourism Fernie is ready to share it with other regions of B.C.

-Making waves: Managing Wake Boat Impacts (Ali Banting): Wake boats are indicative of other recreation-ecology conflicts.
+Making Waves: Managing Wake Boat Impacts (Ali Banting): Wake boats are indicative of other recreation-ecology conflicts.
 A case study from the Columbia Valley shows that recreation planning is the key to balancing access and ecology.

-Discover new ideas that will make your organization more resilient and the outdoors more welcoming.
+Designing the Future: Discover new ideas that will make your organization more resilient and the outdoors more welcoming.

-People powered (Sean Easton): It took Zero Ceiling 28 years to develop the practices and tools for empowering youth and creating an inclusive organization.
+People Powered (Sean Easton): It took Zero Ceiling 28 years to develop the practices and tools for empowering youth and creating an inclusive organization.
 They will share them with you in 15 minutes.

-New outdoor ethics for sustainable communities (Phil Mullins): Leave No Trace ethics were imagined in the 1960s, before reconciliation, climate change and expanded outdoor recreation.
+New Outdoor Ethics for Sustainable Communities (Phil Mullins): Leave No Trace ethics were imagined in the 1960s, before reconciliation, climate change and expanded outdoor recreation.
 What should a modern outdoor ethic include?

 Lunch